t-nicole13/Credit_Risk_Analysis/README.md

 This is another ensemble classifier.
 An ensemble of AdaBooset learners are trained on different balanced bootstrap samples.

 ### Tasks
-- Deliverable 1: Use Resampling Models to Predict Credit Risk
+- Use Resampling Models to Predict Credit Risk
-- Deliverable 2: Use the SMOTEENN Algorithm to Predict Credit Risk
+- Use the SMOTEENN Algorithm to Predict Credit Risk
-- Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk
+- Use Ensemble Classifiers to Predict Credit Risk
-- Deliverable 4: A Written Report on the Credit Risk Analysis (README.md)

 ## Resources